-Cork County Council Library and Arts Service is pleased to announce its first online writing course with crime writer Declan Burke.
-Over 10 weeks, Declan will lead a series of free online evening classes to help participants learn more about the craft of crime writing and develop their skills in this particular genre.
+Acclaimed musician Jack O’ Rourke will lead a series of free online evening classes to help participants learn more about the craft of song-writing and develop their skills in this particular genre.

-Cork County Council Library and Arts Service is delighted to announce an online writing course with novelist Denyse Woods.
-Over 10 weeks, Denyse will lead a series of free online evening classes to help participants learn more about crafting narrative and the techniques employed to do so.
+Cork County Library and Arts Service is pleased to announce another fantastic online writing course with poet Matthew Geden.
+Over 10 weeks, Matthew will lead a series of free online evening classes to help participants learn more about the craft of writing of poetry.

 Participants will have the opportunity to work with Matthew in ten online group sessions that explore the world we live in through poetry.
 Participants will look at classic and contemporary poems that examine aspects of our surroundings including nature poetry, the urban landscape, the weather, climate change and travel.
 Each workshop will also include class exercises and group critiques of each other's work.